Automated Glue / Adhesive Dispensing Systems

 Learn more about the ProcessModule

-- The gear pump dispensers from Scheugenpflug are the ideal choice when 1K adhesives need to be applied evenly and continuously to assembly parts.
-The Dos GP systems also work quickly and precisely on complex workpiece geometries and can be additionally equipped with a special swivel needle if necessary.
+- The gear pump dispensers from Scheugenpflug are ideal adhesive dispensing systems when 1C adhesives need to be applied evenly and continuously to assembly parts.
+The Dos GP metering systems also work quickly and precisely on complex workpiece geometries.
+The applicators can be additionally equipped with a special swivel needle if necessary.

 Learn more about the Dos GP